YYinBurgh/YYinBurgh.github.io/_pages/contact.md

   - /email/
 ---

-## Contact Me
+## Email
-For reserach, teaching, and other professional matters, email me at X AT uvm DOT edu (where X = Yuanyuan.Feng).
+For reserach, teaching, and other professional matters, email is the best way to reach me.
+Drop me a line at X AT uvm DOT edu (where X = Yuanyuan.Feng).